hello-robot/stretch_ros/stretch_core/README.md

 >>$ catkin run_tests <package_name>
 ```

-Finally, if you navigate to any ROS package within your work space you can run all of the tests associated with the package with the following command:
+Finally, if we navigate to any ROS package within our work space we can run all of the tests associated with the package with the following command:

 ```bash
 >>$ catkin run_tests --this